 (one class = 35 students)

-If the focus of your visit is geology and rock types, we recommend you combine a visit to Halswell Quarry with a visit to Canterbury Museum for their ‘rocks down under’ programme.
+If the focus of your visit is geology and rock types, we recommend you combine a visit to Halswell Quarry with a visit to Canterbury Museum (external link) for their ‘rocks down under’ programme.

 For more information contact 03 366 9429 ext 817.
 Alternatively contact Heritage New Zealand for an educational heritage pack firstname.lastname@example.org.